-The table below provides information about our common stock that, as of March 31, 2013, may be issued upon the vesting of RSUs and the exercise of options and rights under the following equity compensation plans (which are all of our equity compensation plans; provided, however, that new equity awards or stock purchase rights may only be issued under the Microchip 2004 Equity Incentive Plan, the Microchip 1994 International Employee Stock Purchase Plan and the Microchip 2001 Employee Stock Purchase Plan):
+The table below provides information about our common stock that, as of March 31, 2015, may be issued upon the vesting of RSUs and the exercise of options and rights under the following equity compensation plans (which are all of our equity compensation plans; provided, however, that new equity awards or stock purchase rights may only be issued under the Microchip 2004 Equity Incentive Plan, the Microchip 1994 International Employee Stock Purchase Plan and the Microchip 2001 Employee Stock Purchase Plan):

-- Microchip 1993 Stock Option Plan,

-- · Microchip 1994 International Employee Stock Purchase Plan,
+- Microchip 1994 International Employee Stock Purchase Plan (the "IESPP"),

-- Microchip 1997 Nonstatutory Stock Option Plan,

-- Microchip 2001 Employee Stock Purchase Plan,
+- Microchip 2001 Employee Stock Purchase Plan (the "ESPP"),

 - Microchip 2004 Equity Incentive Plan,

 - SMSC 2002 Inducement Stock Option Plan,

 - SMSC 2003 Inducement Stock Option Plan,

-- SMSC 2004 Inducement Stock Option Plan,
+- · SMSC 2004 Inducement Stock Option Plan,

 - SMSC 2005 Inducement Stock Option and Restricted Stock Plan,

-- SMSC 2009 Long Term Incentive Plan, and
+- SMSC 2009 Long Term Incentive Plan (the "LTIP"),

+- · Supertex 2009 Equity Plan,

+- · ISSC 2011 Equity Plan, and

-- Microchip Technology Incorporated 2012 Inducement Award Plan (the "2012 Inducement Plan").
+- Microchip 2012 Inducement Award Plan (the "2012 Inducement Plan").

-Plan Category (a) Number of securities to be issued upon exercise of outstanding options and vesting of RSUs (b) Weighted average exercise price of outstanding options (1) (c) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity Compensation Plans Approved by Stockholders (2) 7,184,377 (3) \$ 26.76 9,308,589(4) Equity Compensation Plans Not Approved by Stockholders 1,095,257 (5) \$ 23.68 136,636 (6) Total 8,279,634 \$ 25.58 (7) 9,445,225
+Plan Category (a) Number of securities to be issued upon exercise of outstanding options and vesting of RSUs (b) Weighted average exercise price of outstanding options (1) (c) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity Compensation Plans Approved by Stockholders (2) 5,358,355(3) \$37.64 16,543,589 (4) Equity Compensation Plans Not Approved by Stockholders 594,860 (5) \$26.97 Total 5,953,215 \$28.41 (6) 16,543,589

-(1) The weighted average exercise price does not take into account the shares issuable upon vesting of outstanding RSUs, which have no exercise price.

-(2) Beginning January 1, 2005, the shares authorized for issuance under our 2001 Employee Stock Purchase Plan, or the ESPP, are subject to an annual automatic increase equal to the lesser of (i) 1,500,000 shares, (ii) one-half of one percent (0.5%) of the then outstanding shares of our common stock, or (iii) such lesser amount as is approved by our Board of Directors.
-Upon the approval of our Board of Directors, there were no shares added under the ESPP on January 1, 2013 based on the automatic increase provision.
-Beginning January 1, 2007, the shares authorized for issuance under our 1994 International Employee Stock Purchase Plan, or the IESPP, are subject to an annual automatic increase of equal to one-tenth of one percent (0.10%) of the then outstanding shares of our common stock.
-Upon the approval of our Board of Directors, there were no shares added under the IESPP on January 1, 2013 based on the automatic increase provision.

-(3) As of March 31, 2013, includes 5,781,904 shares issuable upon the vesting of RSUs granted under our 2004 Equity Incentive Plan, and 839,320 shares issuable upon the exercise of outstanding options granted under our 2004 Equity Incentive Plan.
-The remaining balance of 563,153 consists of shares subject to outstanding stock option grants under our 1993 Stock Option Plan.

-(4) As of March 31, 2013, includes 3,482,438 shares remaining available for future issuance under our 2004 Equity Incentive Plan.
+- (1) The weighted average exercise price does not take into account the shares issuable upon vesting of outstanding RSUs, which have no exercise price. - Beginning January 1, 2005, the shares authorized for issuance under our ESPP are subject to an annual automatic increase equal to the lesser of (i) 1,500,000 shares, (ii) one-half of one percent (0.5%) of the then outstanding shares of our common stock, or (iii) such lesser amount as is approved by our Board of Directors.
+Upon the approval of our Board of Directors, there were no shares added under the ESPP on January 1, 2015 based on the automatic increase provision.
+Beginning January 1, 2007, the shares authorized for issuance under our IESPP are subject to an annual automatic increase of equal to one-tenth of one percent (0.10%) of the then outstanding shares of our common stock.
+Upon the approval of our Board of Directors, there were no shares added under the IESPP on January 1, 2015 based on the automatic increase provision. - (3) As of March 31, 2015, includes 5,266,187 shares issuable upon the vesting of RSUs granted under our 2004 Equity Incentive Plan, and 92,168 shares issuable upon the exercise of outstanding options granted under our 2004 Equity Incentive Plan. - (4) As of March 31, 2015, includes 10,820,686 shares remaining available for future issuance under our 2004 Equity Incentive Plan.
 The remaining balance represents shares available for purchase under the IESPP and the ESPP.